UnosquareCOE/TodoQaGuild/README.md

 # API

 With the APIs we are trying to follow established RESTFUL conventions as much as possible, you can find a great guide [here](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design)

+## Overview of technologies:

+- Express
+  - Express is what we use to provide the web framework & routing for our application.
+It gives us the ability to accept http requests and respond appropriately.
+- Nodemon
+  - Nodemon is a tool that simply monitors your directory with your running application and will `live re-load` if a file change occurs.

 ## Running locally: